Newsfeeds

 Spring 2025

 As Walker stated in 2021, disability is shaped more by barriers created by society than the actual limitations a person with a disability has.
-These impending changes in the overall system that I will work in as a school interpreter could result in more barriers for the students that I will serve.
+These impending changes to the overall system in which I will work as a school interpreter could create additional barriers for the students I will serve.
 Keeping current with new policies that impact public schools is imperative as I prepare to become a school interpreter.
-Changing approaches, being able to provide excellent access to communication with fewer resources, and being open to more creative ways to support students are all things that I will continue thinking about. â€‹â€‹
+Changing approaches, providing excellent communication access with fewer resources, and being open to more creative ways to support students are all things I will continue to think about.

 References